DevExpress/devextreme-documentation/concepts/05 UI Components/TreeView/00 Getting Started with TreeView/05 Bind the TreeView to Data.md

 To bind the TreeView to a local array, use the [dataSource](/Documentation/ApiReference/UI_Components/dxTreeView/Configuration/#dataSource) property.
-The following articles explain how to do this for other storage types:
+Refer to the articles listed below for instructions on how to do this for other storage types:

 - [Read-Only Data in JSON Format](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Read-Only_Data_in_JSON_Format/)
 - [Web API, PHP, MongoDB](/Documentation/Guide/Data_Binding/Specify_a_Data_Source/Web_API,_PHP,_MongoDB/)